 Different users have different purposes for use (video games, group chat, etc.).
 Therefore, they also have varying expectations of satisfactory FPS $\tau_{n,F}$.
 For each successive frame, the total delay the tolerable threshold (occurs in ``Case 1'') and the insufficient resolution ($Res_{n}^t < G_{J}$, occurs in ``Case 2'') lead to a frame failure.
 We set a frame success flag $I_n^t$ for VU $n$ at step $t$ as:

 Our goal is to decide channel allocation and downlink power allocation for the transmission of $T$ frames.
-The objectives can be divided into 1) fulfilling the FPS requirements of different users as possible and minimizing the total frame transmission failure, 2) optimizing VUs' device energy consumption regarding their battery state, and 3) increasing VUs' received frames resolutions.
+The objectives can be divided into 1) fulfill the FPS requirements of different users as possible and minimizing the total transmission failures, 2) optimize VUs' device energy usage regarding their battery state, and 3) increase VUs' received frames resolutions.

 We define an indicator function $\chi[A]$ which takes $1$ if event $A$ occurs and takes $0$ otherwise.
 From the above discussion, our optimization problem is

 The $\omega_1,\omega_2, \omega_3$ are the weighting parameters of frame failures, local device energy consumption, and VU devices received frames resolution.
 In practice, these parameters will be reflected in the reward setting~\ref{sec:RLenv}.
 The first part of the objective function (i.e., $\min\limits_{n\in\mathcal{N}} [(\sum_{t=1}^T I_n^t)-\tau_{n,F}]$) is to make every VU fulfill their FPS requirements as possible, and the second part is to minimize the local energy usage and maximize the frame resolutions.
 Constraint $C1$ is our integer optimization variable which denotes the computing method and channel assignment for each user at every time step.
 Constraint $C2$ is the limit of the downlink transmission power for all VUs.